 Next Generation emergency communications are changing the way we handle emergencies, making it possible for emergency services to receive more and different types of data.
 But for NG technology to be effective, it needs to be standardised and interoperable.

 The NG112 Plugtests provide the unique opportunity for all stakeholders to trial the components along the full chain of NG112 emergency response.
-Through different scenarios and tests cases, the interoperability and conformity of market solutions will be examined and validated.
-Components are trialled independently and jointly, involving all the different areas of NG communications.Testing will include the interoperability between Next Generation eCall and NG112.
+Through different scenarios and tests cases, the interoperability and conformity of market solutions were examined and validated.
+Components were trialled independently and jointly, involving all the different areas of NG communications.Testing included the interoperability between Next Generation eCall and NG112.

-This year, our event will run in collaboration with the ninth Industry Collaboration Event (ICE 9), organised by NENA: The 9-1-1 Association.
+This year, our event ran in collaboration with the ninth Industry Collaboration Event (ICE 9), organised by NENA: The 9-1-1 Association.

-EENA, ETSI and NENA invite all interested vendors that have a stake in improving global access to emergency services to participate in this first intercontinental interoperability testing event.
-Next Generation Core Services vendors, Forest Guide developers, mobile app providers, telecommunication operators, and PSAP technology vendors should consider participating.
+EENA, ETSI and NENA invited all interested vendors that have a stake in improving global access to emergency services to participate in this first intercontinental interoperability testing event.
+The stakeholders included Next Generation Core Services vendors, Forest Guide developers, mobile app providers, telecommunication operators, and PSAP technology vendors.

-An observers’ programme will also be organised to give emergency services and public authorities the opportunity to discuss with participants about the implementation of NG112 / NG 9-1-1 in their countries.
+An observers’ programme was also organised to give emergency services and public authorities the opportunity to discuss with participants about the implementation of NG112 / NG 9-1-1 in their countries.